DT2654A - Double Taxation Relief Manual: Guidance by country: Australia: Notes

 In other cases, consult the Employment Related Securities Manual.

-Certain Australian income of United Kingdom superannuation funds is exempt from Australian tax under the provisions of Australian domestic law.
+Certain Australian income of UK superannuation funds is exempt from Australian tax under the provisions of Australian domestic law.

-Any enquiry on the subject should be referred to the Pension Schemes Office which will, where appropriate, give a certificate for production to the Australian authorities of the United Kingdom status of the fund seeking the relief.
+Any enquiry on the subject should be referred to the Pension Schemes Office which will, where appropriate, give a certificate for production to the Australian authorities of the UK status of the fund seeking the relief.